 If you are a pharmaceutical company which prefers to own the localization stage – whether you are using a CRO for other services or not – then here are some thoughts you might find useful:

 - Decide (up) on your translation & localization strategy; will you be using one translation partner for all languages?
 In this case, you might be looking at a higher budget which however will include a bundle of linguistic services, not only translation, but you will be saving time for your team.
 Will you be grouping your target languages to regions and selecting a partner for each set?
 In this case, you might be able to strike better deals, but besides adding management time to your team, you also need to have a sound pre-qualification and selection process and hold candidates to the same standards.
 This gets even more challenging when deciding to use single-language partners, though in this case the main differentiator and incentive would indeed be specialization and experience.
 For more detailed information on how you can select a vendor keeping to the localization strategy you have decided upon, you can download our white paper for Writing Effective RFPs for Translation and Localization Services.

 - Make a list of all the document types you will need localized and determine the workflow, eg. translation, editing, back-translation, reconciliation, cognitive de-briefing etc. This way you know what you are asking for and you can evaluate the proposals of potential translation partners more objectively.

 - If instructions or process or product is too complex, why not schedule a live webinar for training?

-While there is no right or wrong option when it comes to forming your company’s translation strategy within the pharma industry, it is important to be aware of the variations between setups so that you can better evaluate which one best fits your given workflow, taking into account your priorities, capacities and limitations.
+While there is no right or wrong option when it comes to forming your company’s translation strategy within the pharma industry, it is important to be aware of the variations between setups.
+This way you can better evaluate which one best fits your given workflow, taking into account your priorities, capacities and limitations.

-If you want more information, you can get in touch with us here; we are always glad to help!
+If you want more information, you can get in touch with us; we are always glad to help!